A University Effectively Fired This Professor After He Spoke About Gender Dysphoria

 For professors, speaking engagements outside of the classroom are a common occurrence.
 Lectures, conferences, and panel discussions are excellent opportunities to share ideas and engage with others on important issues.

 And after all, isn’t the discussion of ideas what academia is all about?

 Unfortunately, the answer to that question is sometimes no: not all professional views are always welcome.
 And Dr. Allan Josephson, a distinguished professor at the University of Louisville, found out the hard way that his professional views were not welcome at his school.
 Read more about his case below.

 Who is Dr. Allan Josephson?

-Dr. Allan Josephson was the Division Chief of the Division of Child and Adolescent Psychiatry and Psychology at the University of Louisville for nearly 15 years.
+Dr. Josephson was the Division Chief of the Division of Child and Adolescent Psychiatry and Psychology at the University of Louisville for nearly 15 years.
 When he arrived at the school in 2003, he took over a struggling program.
-But after many years of careful research and hard work, he helped it become nationally renowned, and the university greatly benefited from Dr. Josephson’s work.
+But after many years of careful research and hard work, he helped it become nationally renowned, and the university greatly benefited from his work.

 But sadly, Dr. Josephson’s amazing career at the University of Louisville came to an unexpected end.

-In October of 2017, Dr. Josephson contributed to a panel discussion on gender dysphoria at the Heritage Foundation, a nationally-known think tank in Washington, D.C.
+In October 2017, Dr. Josephson contributed to a panel discussion on gender dysphoria at the Heritage Foundation, a well-known think tank in Washington, D.C.
 There, Dr. Josephson expressed his professional view on treatments for childhood gender dysphoria.

 What Dr. Josephson said on this panel led to his firing from the university.
 What could he have possibly said to elicit such a reaction?